vilroi/lab/demand_paging/README.md

 $ watch -n 0.1 "sudo ./ptudmp/ptdump -g [pid] | awk '/virt|rwx/{print}'"
 ```

-We will be grep-ing for rwx, since the output of `-g` is very large.
+We will be only matching for pages with rwx (and the banner), since the output of `-g` is very large.

 A sample output after a few accesses are as follows:

 ```console
 pid: 219540